© Crown copyright 2020

-You can see the amount you can spend for the first year on the phs portal.
+You can see the amount you can spend for 2021 on the phs portal from 4 January 2021.
 If you have both secondary school learners and learners aged 16 to 19, or you are a middle or all-through school, you will receive one spend cap for the year.

 Spend caps have been set for each organisation within a multi-academy trust.

 You will be able to track spend against your spend cap throughout the year.

 Larger organisations will be able to order up to 25% of their total spend for the year, each time they order.
 To keep our carbon footprint low, each order should have a minimum value of £5.

 You will be responsible for monitoring and staying within your spend and order caps.
 The phs portal will ask you to reduce your order if you try to exceed your maximum spend or order cap.

 You will be able to select from a wide range of period products, varying in type, size and brand.
 When deciding which products to order, you should consider the needs and preferences of all learners.

 You may want to speak to learners about the types of products to keep in stock.
 You could do this by:

 - holding informal discussions with learners